 Participation in a clinical study means you will work with a research team in a medical setting.
 Team members include doctors, nurses, study coordinators, and other health care professionals.
 A principal investigator monitors participants during the research study.
 How the study will be conducted will be explained to you during the consent process.

 White it is different for every study, most studies cover the cost of examination and procedures for the study.
 This can include physical exams, doctor visits, study medications, laboratory tests, EKGs and more.

 What happens if I no longer want to participate in a study?

 Participating in a clinical trial or study is completely voluntary and you can leave the study at any time if you change your mind.

-Will my doctor be informed of any health issues discovered during the trial?
+Will my health care provider be informed of any health issues discovered during the trial?

-While clinical research trial personnel do not diagnose health issues, nor are they an extension of your primary care team, if there is a concern that arises, you will be advised to schedule an appointment with your own doctor to be properly examined.
+While clinical research trial personnel do not diagnose health issues, nor are they an extension of your primary care team, if there is a concern that arises, you will be advised to schedule an appointment with your own health care provider to be properly examined.

 What do "phases" mean in clinical trial listings?

 Clinical trials for new medications will often list a "phase" in their description.
 Here is what those phases indicate: